v81d/siths-mathathon-bugs/README.md

 This can be exploited to spam the email service and essentially spoof your identity (as someone else) while doing so.

-You can also send a request to the unprotected endpoint `/api/submitContactForm`, as demonstrated in the script `send_contact.py`, which emulates free contact form in the terminal.
+You can also send a request to the unprotected endpoint `/api/submitContactForm`, as demonstrated in the script `send_contact.py`, which emulates the contact form directly in the terminal.